 |

-From this part you can find my mechanical solutions I made to get the antenna installed.
-Difficult part for me was the interface plate between the gearbox and the antenna and how to realize the elevation bearings.
-EME station setup The 3 cm EME system will be using a 3 meter Andrew dish which is mounted on a radar gearbox on top of a concrete ring.
+Elliptical waveguide.
+On the picture below you can see the transmit waveguide in front of the dish.
+As I did not have the transitions from the elliptical waveguide to rectangular waveguide I had to build this for myself.
+Using a 4 mm thick brass plate I made a hole in it to fix it to the waveguide, total loss for 6 mtr waveguide is 0.6 dB.
+With 150 Watt output from the TWT I still have about 130 Watt at the feed.
+The 3 cm EME system will be using a 3 meter Andrew dish which is mounted on a radar gearbox on top of a concrete ring.
 For receive I use a modified Low noise converter from Swedish Microwave.
-At the feed the DB6NT pre-amplifier is mounted and connected via 3 meter semi rigid cable to the downconverter mounted at the back of the dish.
+At the feed the DB6NT pre-amplifier is mounted and connected via 3 meter semi rigid cable to the down converter mounted at the back of the dish.
 The feeder I use is the original Andrew feed but with a self made transition from round to rectangular waveguide.
 I am still considering to use circular polarization but am searching for the best way to make circular polarization.
 For transmit I want to use a TWT amplifier capable of more than 200 Watt output which is fed to the antenna by use of a piece of waveguide.
-Power output at the feedpoint is about 150 Watt.
-I have build the autotracking using Rotorsys as described in DUBUS 3/94.
+Power output at the feed point is about 150 Watt.
+I have build the auto tracking using Rotorsys as described in DUBUS 3/94.
 I have modified a Genius mouse so that toe Azimuth and elevation sensor are connected to the mouse.
 For Azimuth I must have 5572 pulses for 360 degrees and for elevation about 2875 pulses for 90 degrees.
 The sensors for elevation and azimuth had to be changed in a way that I needed two optical sensors for adaptation to the mouse electronics.
 The mouse want to know in which direction the antenna is moving.
+Read here about my antenna readout and Rotorsys usage

 On the photo's you can see the sensors for the azimuth and elevation.
 In this setup I get an azimuth accuracy of about 0.0646 degrees and on elevation 0.0313 degrees.
 This is well within the limits I wanted it to be.
 On elevation I still get an error because the sensor is measuring the length of the actuator giving a non linear error.
 I have calibrated the Rotorsys readout with the commercial elevation sensor I have used before.
-Up to now I don't have experience with the autotracking but first indications look well.
+Up to now I don't have experience with the auto tracking but first indications look well.

 I changed the Andrew antenna support in a way that I added a 5 cm thick rod for